 A safe tread depth on your Toyota tires depends on the type of tires you have.
 Typically, new tires have tread depths somewhere between 10/32 or 11/32 of an inch.
 But if you have a Toyota 4Runner or Toyota Tacoma and have heavy-duty tires for off-roading in the Palm Beach County area or often drive during winter conditions, you have much deeper tread grooves for better traction.
 The U.S. Department of Transportation (DOT) states that a safe tire tread depth is around 2/32 of an inch or more.
 If your everyday Toyota tires are less than that, you likely need a new set of tires.
-Contact the Earl Stewart Toyota of North Palm Beach parts department to order your new Toyota tires today.
+Contact the Earl Stewart Toyota parts department to order your new Toyota tires today.

 If you’ve ever asked someone, “How do I check tire tread wear?” keep reading.
 You can use a penny to check your Toyota tire tread depth or even use a ruler if you don’t have a penny.
 Once you have a penny handy, do the following: